cgnorthcutt/cgnorthcutt.github.io/README.md

 ## Life Mantras

-* Transcend obstacles you weren't even supposed to know existed.
 * Make a global impact.
 Do work that improve's the human condition on a global scale.
 * Optimize every aspect of your health (social, intellectual, physical, spiritual, religious)
-* Push the boundaries of what is reasonable.
-In doing so, you will achieve the unreasonable.
+* Push the boundaries of what is reasonable to achieve the unreasonable.
 * Never stop expanding your viewpoint, welcome every new experience.

-## Life Mantras

-* Transcend obstacles you weren't even supposed to know existed.
-* Make a global impact.
-Do work that improve's the human condition on a global scale.
-* Optimize every aspect of your health (social, intellectual, physical, spiritual, religious)
-* Push the boundaries of what is reasonable.
-In doing so, you will achieve the unreasonable.
-* Never stop expanding your viewpoint, welcome every new experience.

-## Life Mantras

-* Transcend obstacles you weren't even supposed to know existed.
-* Make a global impact.
-Do work that improve's the human condition on a global scale.
-* Optimize every aspect of your health (social, intellectual, physical, spiritual, religious)
-* Push the boundaries of what is reasonable.
-In doing so, you will achieve the unreasonable.
-* Never stop expanding your viewpoint, welcome every new experience.
+* Don't take yourself too seriously.
+Do take your work very seriously.